open/close all folders

 - The hero of Master Mosquiton is Alucard Von Mosquiton.

-- The bizarre Dell Comics superhero version of Dracula used "Aloyisius Ulysses Card" as his secret identity.
+- The bizarre Dell Comics superhero version of Dracula uses "Aloyisius Ulysses Card" as his secret identity.

 - The original use of "Alucard" as a vampire's alias was in the 1943 film Son of Dracula, starring Lon Chaney, Jr. It hits Unbuilt Trope territory in that every character in the movie figures out the obvious nature of the alias immediately.